 realize that soon you are going to be trying to answer that question

 which haunts us all...(excuse the pun...) about this time of year...

 Now that's a good question!
 What will your church do this year?
 Do you have the party?... or not?
 Halloween often presents an opportunity to do a little community outreach.
-This year October 31st falls on a Monday.
+In 2018, October 31st falls on a Wednesday.

 Remember...
 The best defense is a good offense!For further discussion of this subject, keep reading!
 But first...

 Visit this page to find free Sunday School lessons for Halloween to use with all Children (Preschool to Youth.)
 Everyone will love these Bible-based and informative lessons!

 And now on with the discussion at hand...